 The Santa Fe Higher Education Center – Frequently Asked Questions

-The Santa Fe Higher Education Center (SFHEC) is a partnership among three universities and Santa Fe Community College.
-The partner universities are New Mexico Highlands University (NMHU), Northern NM College (NNMC) and University of New Mexico (UNM).
+The Santa Fe Higher Education Center (SFHEC) is a partnership among various universities and Santa Fe Community College.
+The partner universities are New Mexico Highlands University (NMHU), Bellevue and University of New Mexico (UNM).
 The partner universities at the SFHEC offer courses leading to baccalaureate and graduate degrees, which is located at 1950 Siringo Road.

 Undergraduate: First, review the list of degrees offered at the SFHEC and find the one that is of interest to you.
 For a bachelor’s degree, you must complete the freshman and sophomore-level course work that meets the requirements for the bachelor’s degree of choice.
 Once freshman and sophomore courses are complete, students must apply for transfer to the university offering the selected degree.
 The remaining junior and senior-level courses may be taken at the SFHEC to complete a baccalaureate degree.

 Graduate: If you have your bachelor’s degree and are interested in pursuing a graduate degree at the SFHEC, you must apply to the graduate school of the university offering the degree of choice.
 Refer to university graduate admission requirements and contact a program advisor for information specific to any graduate program.